DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "The previous commander.
 If not for him, Resistance army would be crushed long ago."

-"...And what happened to this old man?"
+"...And what happened to the man?"

-"Two years ago, he sustained severe injury in demon attack and retired.
+"Two years ago, he sustained a severe injury in demon attack and retired.
 And then Jeanne-sama succeeded him."

-In true world, Jeanne's father still actively served in MDA.
+In true world, Jeanne's father was still in active service in MDA.
 And Kai himself even been invited to dine together at his childhood friend house.

 _I see, and I thought that for most part people here didn't change much._